caktus/guidebook/docs/testing/index.md

 #### Testing forms

-Testing views will inherently test some of your forms, but it\'s an expensive way to do it.
-It\'s much better to do the thorough testing of your forms using separate tests.
+Testing views will inherently test some of your forms, but it's an expensive way to do it.
+It's much better to do the thorough testing of your forms using separate tests.

 #### How to test database behaviors